biomaglab/biomaglab.github.io/content/en/authors/rebeca/_index.md

 user_groups:
   - Undergraduation Students
 ---
-Débora M. de Souza is an undergraduate student in Medical Physics and is engaged in a Scientific Initiation program at the University of São Paulo (USP).
-Her research and projects focus on the areas of biomagnetism, with a particular emphasis on the study of the Adult and Fetal Magnetocardiography System based on Optical Pumping Magnetometers.
+Rebeca Rezende is an undergraduate student in Medical Physics and is participating in a Scientific Initiation program at the University of São Paulo (USP).
+Her research focuses on biomagnetism, with a particular emphasis on studying the Adult Magnetogastrography System using Optical Pumping Magnetometers.